 If you aren’t comfortable riding scooters on your own, you can download Grab from App Store and Play Store.
 It is a car and motorbike booking app to get yourself non-scammy motorbike rides to move around Ninh Binh.
 Alternatively, you can hire a private car from Hanoi to bring you anywhere in Ninh Binh.

-In this blog post, I will show you the best things to do Ninh Binh.
+In this blog post, I will show you the best things to do in Ninh Binh.
 I included the length of stay, how to arrive at them, and the things to do for each destination to help you plan your trip to Ninh Binh.
 So, without further ado, let’s now tackle the best spots in Ninh Binh:

 Bai Dinh Pagoda

 Well, buddhas are not all you will see here.
-In this large complex, you can find two pagodas that have the same name.
+In this large complex, you can find two pagodas with the same name.
 One of these pagodas is situated beside Dinh mountain and could only be accessed from a 300-step stairway.
 The second one is located 800 meters away from the main compound.

 They say that there are monks telling fortunes here in Bai Dinh Pagoda.
 Sadly I was not able to spot any during my visit.
 I’ve always wanted to meet an actual monk in person (that I realized since the day I learned their existence from watching the series Avatar The Last Airbender).

 If you’re an Instagrammer or a Photographer, Bai Dinh has many spots where you can create fantastic shots.
 Take an angle at the stairs or at the hallway full of leading lines.
-However, if you’re like me, who just want to reflect and take awe from everything that I see, strolling slowly and observing every part of the temples are more than enough.
+However, if you’re like me, who just wants to reflect and take awe from everything I see, strolling slowly and observing every part of the temples are more than enough.

 How to go to Bai Dinh Pagoda